martinsolent/Adobe-After-Effects-Turorial/AE_Walk_Thru/Adobe_After_Effects.md

 ![](AE_IMAGES/move_playback on.png)

-You might need to move centre point to the centre of the shape as above.
+You might need to move Anchor Point to the centre of the shape as above.

 X & Y